Basil Zaharoff: World War I

-In 1917 and 1918, on the behest of David Lloyd George he initiated a series of meetings with the Ottoman leadership, the first time on 18 July 1917.
-The British hoped he could get the Ottoman leadership, like the Young Turk Enver Pasha, to make a separate peace and exit World War I.
+In 1917 and 1918, on the behest of David Lloyd George, Zaharoff initiated a series of secret peace negotiations with the Ottoman Empire, beginning on 18 July 1917.
+The British hoped Zaharoff could convince the Three Pashas to abandon the Central Powers and make a separate peace with the Allies.

 By the end of World War I, The Times estimated that Zaharoff had laid out £50 million in the Allied cause.

 Post-war dealings

 In the years that followed, Zaharoff involved himself in the affairs of the lesser powers, which the Big Four, involved in remaking Europe, could happily ignore.
 In particular, he set out to ensure that Greece and Venizelos received a proper share from the spoils from the badly weakened Turkey.
 In 1920, he donated half a billion gold francs to the Greek State for the Greek cause (Megali Idea).
 Zaharoff convinced Venizelos to attack but, after some impressive initial success, the Greek Army was eventually driven back.
-In the elections that followed, Constantine's loyalists managed to force Venizelos to flee, but Zaharoff stayed around to persuade the same King that he had to attack Turkey again.
-But with Mustafa Kemal now in charge of Turkey, this venture was bound to fail.
+In the elections that followed, Constantine's loyalists managed to force Venizelos to flee, but Zaharoff stayed around to persuade the same King that he had to attack Turkey again but with Mustafa Kemal now in charge of Turkey, this venture was bound to fail.
 Zaharoff's war adventures were not well received by the press in Paris and London.

-Zaharoff was also involved in two more significant financial ventures in October 1920, becoming involved in the incorporation of a company that was a predecessor to oil giant British Petroleum.
+Zaharoff was also involved in two more significant financial ventures in October 1920, becoming involved in the incorporation of a company that was a predecessor to oil giant BP.
 He foresaw that there was a great future in the oil business.

 His association with Prince Louis II of Monaco led to his purchase of the debt-ridden Société des Bains de Mer, which ran the world-famous Monte Carlo Casino and was the principal source of revenue for the principality.
 He succeeded in returning the casino to profit again.
 At the same time, Zaharoff had prevailed upon Clemenceau to ensure that the Treaty of Versailles included protection of Monaco’s rights as established in 1641.
 Louis had noted their gradual erosion over the subsequent three centuries.